martgnz/translate-button/README.md

 ## Features

 - Support for setting default input and target languages.
-- Support for Google Translate and Bing.
+- Support for Google Translate, Bing and Yandex.
 - Support for opening the translation on a new tab, a background tab or the same page.

 ## Developing